top of page

 All volunteers (new or returning) must complete a Volunteer Registration Form every calendar year plus an insurance waiver/media release form.
 This form must be signed by a parent/guardian for all volunteers under the age of 18.
 You will not be permitted to volunteer at any of our events without this form!

-2023 Summer Volunteer Registration Form
+2024 Summer Volunteer Information Form

 An Example of Summer Volunteer Positions